 - Take stock before moving: During a hospital stay, you may have experienced surgery or been treated with medication that makes you dizzy, lightheaded, or weak.
 Take time to sit up, and then to stand up.
 Think about how your body feels, move slowly, and be extra careful.
 If you have any condition that predisposes you to a fall, such as poor balance or vision problems, be sure to tell your nurses and doctor.

 - Dress the part: Be sure you have non-slip slippers or booties before walking anywhere.
 Wearing just socks could increase your risk of a fall.

 - Keep needed personal items close by: Ask nurses or family members to place often used personal items on your bedside stand.

 The hospital has a responsibility to maintain your safety on the premises.
 This means rooms and facilities should be free of obstacles and trip hazards.
 Sufficient lighting, level, non-slip flooring, and handrails and grab bars should be available in areas of patient care.
 Personnel should be readily available to help you move about your room or around the hospital in safety.

 If you suffer further injury in a hospital where you went for safety and care, talk to a qualified attorney about your legal options for compensation.

 Experienced Attorneys in Baltimore and Washington, D.C.
 Fight for Your Right to Compensation After Injury

-Our medical malpractice attorneys at Schochor, Federico and Staton, P.A. are recognized for the dedication and high quality legal care we provide to our clients.
+Our medical malpractice attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. are recognized for the dedication and high quality legal care we provide to our clients.
 When you suffer injury due to medical wrongdoing, talk to our law firm about your options for obtaining compensation.
 Contact us or call 410-234-1000 to schedule a free consultation concerning your case.